Skatteetaten/terraform-nomad-nifiregistry/example/standalone_git/README.md

 (NOTE, in later releases we would let our users have the option to define these variables directly in an example or from command line, which could be a good feature for testing purpose.)

 ## Secrets & Credentials
-The GitHub user and GitHub personal token (send as parameters by respectively `user` and `token` from CLI) are store as `git_access_user` and `git_access_password` and put `/secret/data/github` inside Vault.
+The GitHub user and GitHub personal token (sent as parameters by respectively `user` and `token` from CLI) are store as `git_access_user` and `git_access_password` and put `/secret/data/github` inside Vault.

 To get the `git_access_user` and `git_access_password` from Vault you can login to the [Vault-UI](http://localhost:8200/) with token `master` and reveal